2bndy5/CirquePinnacle/docs/python.rst

            the SPI bus.
 Default value is the maximum 13 MHz.

        ``-DPINNACLE_DRIVER=<utility-folder-name>``
-           Use this to change the underlying implementation used for the I2C and SPI busses.
+           Use this to change the underlying implementation used for the I2C and SPI busses (and GPIO pins).
            Supported options include:

            - ``linux_kernel`` (default) is recommended for best user experience and cross-platform/architecture compatibility.
            - ``bcm2xxx`` is a bit slower and only works on RPi boards (requires ``sudo`` permission to execute).